Eliot-RUIZ/automation/README.md

 -------------------------- MESSAGE(S) ---------------------------

 This test has been designed to know if there is an association between the 1st factor (X1) and the dependant variable (Y).
-As the 2nd factor (X2) is used for adjustement, you should change the position in the formula if this is the variable of main interest.
+As the 2nd factor (X2) is used for adjustment, you should change the position in the formula if this is the variable of main interest.

 ------------------------------------------------------------------